-Course Number(s) PHIL 475

-Formal Title Irrationality

-Transcript Title (≤30c) Irrationality

-Recommended Course Preparation One 300 level course in philosophy with a grade of C or better, especially PHIL 353, PHIL 371, PHIL 373, PHIL 380

-Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-One course in Philosophy with a grade of C or better
+Course Number(s) PHIL 482 Formal Title Aristotle's Ethics Transcript Title (≤30c) Aristotle's Ethics Recommended Course Preparation One 300 level course in philosophy, especially PHIL 321 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+One course in philosophy with a grade of C or better of Credits Must adhere to the UMBC Credit Hour Policy 3 Repeatable? ☐ Yes ☐ NoX Max.
+Total Credits 3 This should be equal to the number of credits for courses that cannot be repeated for credit.

-Credits 3

-Repeatable? ☐ Yes ☐ NoX

-Max.
-Total Credits This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) X Reg (A-F) X ☐ Audit X Pass-Fail
+Grading Method(s) ☐ XReg (A-F) ☐ XAudit ☐ XPass-Fail